 - Infants and children of immigrants from areas with high rates of HBV infection, such as Eastern Europe, Asia, Africa, the Middle East, and the Pacific Islands

-- Health care workers or other employees that come into contact with human blood
+- Health care workers or other employees who come into contact with human blood

 - Patients who are receiving hemodialysis for kidney disease

-- Right now, there is not enough scientific evidence about the benefits and risks of screening every patient with cancer for HBV who is receiving, or about to receive, chemotherapy.
+- Right now, there is not enough scientific evidence to recommend screening every patient for HBV.

 - Patients should receive HBV screening if they have a high risk of HBV infection or are going to receive a cancer treatment that increases the risk of HBV reactivation.
 These types of treatments include anti-CD20 therapy or stem cell/bone marrow transplantation.